 - Larger blocks will be unique in many cases, but you can get more processing speed for dedupe storage operating with larger blocks.

 Available block size depends on the particular dedupe solution.
 This is kind of a “know how” that the vendor can get during laboratory experiments.
 In most of the available solutions the block size range is 8-64 KB.

 Backup Data Specificity

 When using a backup system with the cloud-based backend, you may want to implement deduplication for your cloud storage (less data stored - less money spent).
-But many storage providers don’t provide their native deduplication option, or allows using it for an additional price.
-So you can implement independent deduplication software that will upload only deduped data to the cloud.
+But many storage providers don’t provide their native deduplication option, or allow using it for an additional price.
+So you can implement independent backup deduplication software that will upload only deduped data to the cloud.

 Note: CloudBerry Dedup server is in BETA state as of the date of this publication.

 You may think that CloudBerry Backup already has the same “block-level backup” technology, but this is not entirely true.
 Block-level backup only allows tracking of data changed since the last backup, but it is not checking this block’s uniqueness.
-If you will make the same changes twice in one particular file after every backup run - CloudBerry Backup will copy the same changed blocks twice.
+If you make the same changes twice in one particular file after every backup run CloudBerry Backup will copy the same changed blocks twice.
 So it allows you to save some space on copying only modified data, but it cannot check whether this data is unique or not.

 - Use file-level deduplication for slow storage systems or in case you need to store a lot of similar files (shared folder with users’ files, for example).